 IMPORTANT: When you post or invite others to post, please make sure to include the keyword tag ThriveOnCampus when submitting your stories so we know to look for and promote your posts!

-It’s also a good idea to email me ([email protected]) with the link to your story after you’ve posted so we know when you’ve contributed!
+It’s also helpful to email me ([email protected]) with the link to your story after you’ve posted so we know when you’ve contributed!

 [NOTE: We know how busy you are, so if you can’t find the time to publish your post yourself, you can send it to me and I will publish it for you!]